 - GNED General Education Elective

 - ARCH1003 Architectural Drafting Studio 2

 Students build on the learning outcomes acquired in ARCH1000 Architectural Drafting Studio 1.
 Students explore various aspects of residential design through a variety of short projects, including developing typical working drawings for a multi-unit residential building.

 - BLDG1007 Building Construction, Codes and Standards 2

-This course deals with the design and construction of exterior walls, roofs, and structure of residential wood-framed structures.
+This course deals with the design and construction of exterior walls, roofs, and the structure of residential wood-framed buildings.
 Section 9 of the Ontario Building Code is specifically referenced.
 There is an emphasis on insulation and building membranes.
 Alternative residential construction techniques are also introduced.

 Prerequisite: BLDG 1001